 - How to recognize and address unconscious bias.

 - What constitutes harassment and discrimination, and how to report it.

 - How to create an inclusive environment where everyone feels comfortable sharing their perspectives.

 You’ll know you’re doing an excellent job if employees apply the principles they’ve learned to their daily interactions.

 3. Assess your progress and make course corrections.

-Make sure you’re assessing all aspects of diversity, including race, ethnicity, gender identity and expression, sexual orientation, religion, ability, and socioeconomic status.
+Ensure you’re assessing all aspects of diversity, including race, ethnicity, gender identity and expression, sexual orientation, religion, ability, and socioeconomic status.
 Use both quantitative and qualitative data to get a complete picture.

 It can feel overwhelming to think about implementing a new DEI strategy, especially if this is your first time addressing diversity, equity, and inclusion in the workplace.
-However, by starting small and taking things one step at a time, you can make meaningful progress towards creating an inclusive environment for all employees.
+However, by starting small and taking things one step at a time, you can make meaningful progress toward creating an inclusive environment for all employees.